-Kosloff Architecture was established in line with the principles of a BCorp as part of our commitment towards building a better, more sustainable business model, that meets the highest standards of accountability in terms of social and environmental performance.
-We are currently in the final stages of BCorp certification which will be completed by the end of this year.
+Kosloff Architecture was established in line with the principles of a BCorp as part of our commitment towards building a better, more sustainable business model, that meets the highest standards of accountability in terms of social and environmental performance, and received formal BCorp certification in 2019.
 We have a clearly defined charitable giving policy which we deliver in partnership with B1G1 that ensures that all of our projects have a broader positive impact on the global community, and we have an staff shareholder scheme which is open to all eligible employees.

 Certified B Corporations are leaders of a global movement of people using business as a force for good™.
 They meet the highest standards of overall social and environmental performance, transparency and accountability and aspire to use the power of business to solve social and environmental problems.